to view an animated version of this procedure.

 Breast reconstruction is plastic surgery to rebuild a breast.
 It is usually done after a

-Talk to your doctor about the medications you are taking, including over-the-counter drugs and supplements.
-Some medications may need to be stopped for one week before surgery.
+Talk to your doctor about the medications you are taking, including over the counter drugs and supplements.
+Some medications may need to be stopped for 1 week before surgery.

 Arrange for a ride to and from the procedure.